-I suspect that I will not be alone in having a shortfall in my pension requirements.
+I suspect that I will not be alone in having a shortfall in my teacher's pension.

 What can I do?

-What I have decided to do is to start my own financial coaching business helping other female teachers to sort their finances, so that they too can live the life that they want to, rather than the life that they feel they have to.
+What I have done is to started my own financial coaching business, helping other female teachers to sort their lives, so that they too can live the life that they want to.
 This online business will allow me to travel and will allow me to still have an income after leaving teaching.

-My research into teachers’ pensions has shown me that many teachers are concerned about the income that they may have in retirement, but that they are also so confused about the whole pension thing that they often bury their head in the sand, hoping that it will work out for the best.
+My research into teachers’ pensions has shown me that many teachers are concerned about the income that they may have in retirement, but that they are also so confused about the whole pension thing that they just hope it will work out for the best.

 This cannot be good.